gdosreis/Selenium-Mbunit-SeleniumGrid/Documentation.md

      [assembly: Parallelizable(TestScope.Self)]

-DegreeOfParallelism: Specifies the maximun number of concurrent threads to use when tests are run in parallel for all tests in the test assembly.
+DegreeOfParallelism: Specifies the maximun number of concurrent threads to use when tests are running in parallel for all tests in the test assembly.

-TestScope: Specifies the scope to which certain attribute apply.
+TestScope: Specifies the scope to which certain attribute applies.

 **TestScope types:**

 Self: Applies to the corresponding test only.

-All: Applies to the corresponding test and his descendants.
+All: Applies to the corresponding test and it's descendants.

 Descendants: Applies of the descendants for the corresponding test.

-##How Run MBunit test cases?
+##How to run MBunit test cases?

 **1-** Download the Gallio tool from: https://code.google.com/p/mb-unit/downloads/list